AnthonyEdmonds/govuk-laravel/docs/components/generic-header.md

 Navigation and service labelling are provided by the [service-navigation](service-navigation.md) component.

-A header is provided on the default page template `/resources/views/vendor/govuk/layout/header.blade.php` which can be configured from the `govuk` config file.
+A generic-header is provided on the default page template `/resources/views/vendor/govuk/layout/header.blade.php` which can be configured from the `govuk` config file.

 ## Props